adfice-it/adfice-ace/index.md

 <img src = "static/screenshot_checkboxes.png">

+Following the advice box, there are links to the references used in formulating the advice.
+These give the actual quotations from the guidelines that were the basis of the advice.

-Following the advice box, there are a series of checkbox options listing possible follow-up actions that the clinician could take for this medication.
+Then there are a series of checkbox options listing possible follow-up actions that the clinician could take for this medication.
 There is always a free text box at the bottom, so the clinician can give instructions that are not included among the checkboxes.
 Note the control bar at the bottom - this allows the clinician to navigate between views.
 The "consult" view is a condensed view, showing only the checkbox options that were selected.
 The "Advies" view gives a patient-friendly version of the follow-up actions selected by the clinician (see the last figure).
 This bar floats at the bottom of the window, so the clinician can easily switch between views.

 <img src = "static/screenshot_nonmed.png">